bestwebsoft/htaccess-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.6.1 - 12.01.2015 =
+* Update : BWS plugins section is updated.
+* Update : We updated all functionality for wordpress 4.1.

 = V1.6 - 06.10.2014 =
 * Bugfix : Bug with access rights to an .htaccess file was fixed.